USGS-R/training-curriculum/content/r-package-dev/Documentation.md

 devtools::build_vignettes()
 ```

 This will create the html output, an R script that is just the executable R code in the vignette, and a copy of the markdown file, moving all 3 of those files into the inst/doc folder.
-Don't rely on your Build configurations to automatically do these steps for you - it will only create the `.R` and `.html` files, but not move them to the correct folders.
+Don't rely on your build configurations to automatically do these steps for you - it will only create the `.R` and `.html` files, but not move them to the correct folders.

 READMEs
 -------